viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 ### Rebus cells

-If you want some the solution to include some cells that have multiple letters (aka "rebus cells"), then you have to use `exolve-option: rebus-cells` (and you *have* to separate grid solution entries with spaces as mentioned earlier).
+If you want the crossword solution to include some cells that have multiple letters (aka "rebus cells"), then you have to use `exolve-option: rebus-cells` (and you *have* to separate grid solution entries with spaces as mentioned earlier).

 For example:
 ```